Defining a new model type

 function.

-Lastly, remember the meta.bad_pixel_count
+Lastly, remember the meta.bad_pixel_count element we defined

 above?
 We need some way to make sure that whenever the file is